Why An Expert Commercial Kitchen Epoxy Flooring Contractor Matters

 Epoxy Should Not Be Used In A Commercial Kitchen

-On a final note, we have found an alarming amount of epoxy being used in the commercial kitchen market.
+On a final note, we have found an alarming amount of commercial resin flooring being used in the commercial kitchen market.
 It is important to note that epoxies have there place in the seamless flooring industry, but not in a kitchen atmosphere.

 This is because epoxy cannot withstand the hot oil and lactic acids introduced on a daily basis within any kitchen.
 Over the course of 12-18 months we have seen countless epoxy topcoats degrade and show signs of chemical attack.